Oil and gas have boomed in New Mexico. Its schools are contending with pollution’s effects

 In 2024, scientists affiliated with Princeton and Northern Arizona universities conducted an air-monitoring study at the school, finding that levels of pollutants — including benzene, a cancer-causing byproduct of natural gas production that is particularly harmful to children — were spiking during school hours, to nearly double the levels known to cause chronic or acute health effects.

-That research followed a 2021 health impact assessment that was done with support from several local nonprofits and foundations, which analyzed the effects of the area’s oil and gas development on residents.
+That research followed a 2021 health impact assessment conducted with support from several local nonprofits and foundations, which analyzed the effects of the area’s oil and gas development on residents.

 The findings were startling: More than 90% of people surveyed suffered from sinus problems.
 Nosebleeds, shortness of breath and nausea were widespread.
 The report attributed the symptoms to the high levels of pollutants that researchers found — including, near Lybrook, hydrogen sulfide, a compound that gives off the sulfur smell that Amari Werito associated with his headaches.